ayfellows1554/Programming-II-Recipe-Book/README.md

 ### Notes
 -wxWidgets must be built in the same configuration as the project, which is x64 (x64 Debug and x64 Release)

 -If you get a linker error, double-check the library directories, the build type, and that wxWidgets was compiled successfully

--If Visual Studio behaves weird, then delete .vs/ x64/ and ipch/ and rebuild the solution -The app uses a wxWidgetsApp entry point (wxImplement_APP), so no main() function is needed
+-If Visual Studio behaves weirdly, then delete .vs/ x64/ and ipch/ and rebuild the solution -The app uses a wxWidgetsApp entry point (wxImplement_APP), so no main() function is needed

 ---